-British feed company Dodson & Horrell, who have supported Zara since the start of her eventing career, gave spectators a unique opportunity to watch Zara – former world and European champion and Olympic team silver medallist — and his partner, Lauren Hough, a member of the US showjumping team at an Olympic Games and a World Equestrian Games and a Pan-Am Games medallist, work with Zara’s father, H&H columnist, Badminton winner, CCI5* course-designer and celebrated trainer Capt Mark Phillips.
+Last year, British feed company Dodson & Horrell, who have supported Zara since the start of her eventing career, gave spectators a unique opportunity to watch Zara – former world and European champion and Olympic team silver medallist – and Lauren Hough, a member of the US showjumping team at an Olympic Games and a World Equestrian Games and a Pan-Am Games medallist, work with Zara’s father, H&H columnist, Badminton winner, CCI5* course-designer and celebrated trainer Capt Mark Phillips.

 “Watkins doesn’t really do dressage – he does it on sufferance so he can get to the jumping bits.
 He’s a really cool horse to ride and loves his job, but we are always catching up after the dressage.”

-Lauren rode Candy, a 10-year-old mare that she owns with Patrick de Roeck, and the seven-year-old mare Delilah, owned and bred by Lea Popely.
+Lauren rode Candy, a then-10-year-old mare that she owns with Patrick de Roeck, and the seven-year-old mare Delilah, owned and bred by Lea Popely.